Storm-Networks/Chatroom/README.md

 You can mention a person or team on GitHub by typing @ plus their username or team name.
 This will trigger a notification and bring their attention to the conversation.
 People will also receive a notification if you edit a comment to mention their username or team name.

 Note: A person will only be notified about a mention if the person has read access to the repository and, if the repository is owned by an organization, the person is a member of the organization.
+For instance:
-@github/support What do you think about these updates?
+`@github/support` What do you think about these updates?

 When you mention a parent team, members of its child teams also receive notifications, simplifying communication with multiple groups of people.
 For more information, see "About teams."